cdxr/wordsurf/README.md

 ### wordsurf

-wordsurf is GTK speed-reading training application written in Haskell.
+wordsurf is speed-reading training application written in Haskell.
+It is not very useful at the moment.

-This is presently an early prototype with minimal functionality.